Web-Dev-Codi/web-wizards-recipe-website/README.md

 ### Browsing Recipes

-- Navigate through the categories to find recipes based on cuisines such as Italian, C, Mexican, Indian, and more.
+- Navigate through the categories to find recipes based on cuisines such as Italian, American, German, Cameroon, and more.
 - Use the search function to look for recipes by specific ingredients or dish names.
 - Apply filters to refine your search according to dietary preferences (e.g., vegetarian, gluten-free).